fhiso/legacy-format/dates.md

-{.example}  If it is known that the first and third children in a family were born in 1897 and 1900, the second child's birth *may* be recorded as `ABT 1899` as the *date* of birth is fairly well bounded, even if twins were involved.
+{.example}  If it is known that the first and third children in a family were born in 1897 and 1900, the second child's birth *may* be recorded as "`ABT 1899`" as the *date* of birth is fairly well bounded, even if twins were involved.

 {.note}  The `ABT` token is currently by far the most commonly used of the three approximated tokens.

-The `EST` token also indicates that *date* is *approximately stated*, and is only an estimate perhaps based only on stastical likelihoods or cultural norms.
+The `EST` token also indicates that *date* is *approximately stated*, and is an estimate perhaps based only on statistical likelihoods or cultural norms.
 An application *may* assume a *date* written with the `EST` token has lower *precision* than one with the `ABT` token.

-{.example}  If it is known that the first three children in a family of four were born between 1897 and 1900, a researcher might conclude that it is probable that next child was born shortly afterwards and estimate the *date* of birth as `EST 1903`.
+{.example}  If it is known that the first three children in a family of four were born between 1897 and 1900, a researcher might conclude that it is probable that next child was born shortly afterwards and estimate the *date* of birth as "`EST 1903`".
 The `ABT` token *should not* be used in this case, unless there is additional evidence that the fourth child was not much younger.